 AKC Breed Category

 The most powerful of all the retrievers, and the most headstrong, the adult Chesapeake Bay Retriever is bright, sensitive, perceptive, and family-oriented.
 But don't expect an effusively friendly dog in the company of strangers—the Chessie is more discriminating than Goldens or Labs during introductions, and will warm up to new people in his own time.
 The consummate outdoorsman's dog, this steady and dependable breed wants a job to do, and a simple walk around the block is not likely to satisfy his need for industry.
-If you will not hunt with him, enroll him in training for fieldwork, or at the minimum plan to play vigorous games of fetch, and often, as you may not appreciate the games he'll invent if you leave him to his own devices.
+If you will not hunt with him, enroll him in training for fieldwork and load up on hunting dog supplies.
+Or, at the minimum plan to play vigorous games of fetch, and often, as you may not appreciate the games he'll invent if you leave him to his own devices.

 Are Chesapeake Bay Retrievers Good with Kids?
 They make exceptionally good family dogs, and are good with kids, but should be supervised.
 The Chesapeake Bay Retriever does not tolerate abuse from children; he will most likely simply get up and walk away in this scenario, but an adult should monitor any situation where there is interaction between a Chessie and children.
 Be advised that Chessies sometimes guard food and toys, and thus might make a poor choice as a companion animal in a household with very young children who have difficulty respecting boundaries.